C0deWiser/polyglot/readme.md

 @todo
 experimental

-Gettext do may collect strings from JavaScript (and from Vue, but there are some problems...).
-It is enough, if developer will define proper functions: `gettext`, `ngettext` etc.
+Gettext does collect strings from JavaScript (and from Vue, but with some problems...).
+It is enough, if developer will define custom JavaScript functions: `gettext`, `ngettext` etc — Polyglot will reconize them.

 Then loading you JavaScript app, just deliver the array of strings from back to front of your app.